inchworks/picinch/docs/updates.md

 `1.2` Lists contributors with public slideshows on the public home page.

 `1.3` Adds a diary.
 Supports addition of information pages by the admin, and modification by the curator.
 Changes to customisation on previous versions are needed to use the new features. [&#8658; Upgrading]({{ site.baseurl }}{% link upgrading.md %})

+`1.4` Adds support for a solo website, i.e. without club members.
+Allows configuration of the items shown on the home page.

 ## MariaDB Database
 The original example `docker-compose.yml` specified `db:image` as `mariadb:10.4`.